hangeza/speckle-stacker/README.md

 ## Build from source
 ### Dependencies
 The SMIP library and the executable cli rely on OpenCV and FFTW3.
 Both must be available at compile time.
-For building CMake is required as well as the build-tools.
+For building, CMake is required as well as the usual build tools.
 The CMake control file checks for availability of OpenCV and FFTW3 as well as for a sufficiently recent version of the compiler (min. gcc-10 or clang-12).
 Install the required packages before build under linux with:

-`sudo apt install libopencv-dev fftw3-dev cmake
+`sudo apt install libopencv-dev fftw3-dev cmake`

 Under Windows the mingw64 environment is required for successful build.
 Install libopencv-dev through e.g. Chocolatey.
 The FFTW3 binaries can be installed following the instructions from https://fftw.org/install/windows.html.